Today’s lesson is all about veterinary content.

 • Establishes authority

-A regularly updated blog featuring valuable pet health information helps your practice establish authority and knowledge in the veterinary industry.
-When you speak confidently about topics relevant to pet health care, especially related to current events or controversial topics, you demonstrate your expertise in the field and encourage pet owners to trust you and your practice.
+A regularly updated veterinary blog featuring valuable pet health information helps your practice establish authority and knowledge in the animal medicine field.
+When you speak confidently about topics relevant to pet health care, especially related to current events or controversial topics, you demonstrate your expertise and encourage pet owners to trust your brand.

 How do you build your veterinary content strategy?